teraoka-k/sonido.nvim/README.md

 - flow  : top-level list `-` `*` `1.`
 - fn    : # ## ### ####... all headers
 - paren : `(`
-- ret   : Not used
 - square: [link](https://) or ![image](none)
 - str   : `inline-code` or code block
-- type  : Not used

 ### Features